Donny Schatz: Australia

 Schatz has spent time racing in Australia during his career.
-He won the Grand Annual Sprintcar Classic at the Premier Speedway in Warrnambool, Victoria in 2002, and was runner up in the 1999/2000 and 2001/02 World Series Sprintcars series.
+He won the Grand Annual Sprintcar Classic at the Premier Speedway in Warrnambool, Victoria back to back in 2001 & 2002.
+Donny was runner up in the 1999/2000 and 2001/02 World Series Sprintcars series.

 NASCAR

 On June 2, 2021, it was announced that Schatz would make his NASCAR and stock car racing debut in the inaugural Truck Series race at Knoxville Raceway, driving the No. 17 for David Gilliland Racing.

 Personal life

 He was a 1995 graduate of Minot High School.
 He currently lives in Fargo, North Dakota.
 He has a step-daughter, Savanna.
 Schatz is a licensed pilot and spends a great deal of time working with his parents in their family truck stop businesses in Fargo and Minot.
 He is an avid outdoorsman who enjoys hunting and snowmobiling.

 Motorsports career results

 NASCAR

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led.)